Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Results and Conclusions

+The present formalism presents similarity with quantum bouncing models, regarding a period of expansion followed by a bounce and a smooth transition to a period of contraction in the evolutionary universe.
+Although diverse, bouncing models assume in general a mechanism (or trigger) to keep the bouncing phase stable which could be associated for example with quantum fluctuations.
+In this kind of quantum bouncing models, the contraction phase amplifies quantum fluctuations and could serve as a trigger for the expansion phase (see for instance \citet{Novello2008}).

-The mechanism proposed in this work allows on the other hand a thermodynamically consistent {\it tunneling} between the remote past of the universe's evolutionary process in which the spacetime fabric develops continuously along Riemann sheets that circumvent a branch cut, thus avoiding discontinuities in the general relativity equations.
-In the {\it branch cut universe}, the regularization functions $\chi(t)$ mimic the underlying mechanism of keeping stable the classic transition from the negative complex cosmological time sector $t_C$, prior to any conception of primordial singularity, to the positive cosmological time sector.
+Our present formulation in turn allows a thermodynamically consistent kind of `classical' {\it tunnelling} between the remote past of the universe's evolutionary process in which the spacetime fabric develops continuously along Riemann sheets that circumvent a branch cut, thus avoiding discontinuities in the general relativity equations.
+In the {\it branch cut universe}, the regularisation functions $\chi(t)$ mimic the underlying mechanism of keeping stable the classic transition from the negative complex cosmological time sector $t_C$, prior to any conception of primordial singularity, to the positive cosmological time sector.
+In a following contribution~\citep{ZenB}, we sketched a quantum formulation which represents a kind of quantum tunnelling between the contraction and the expansion phases, an effect quite similar to the corresponding tunnelling effect in which a particle may penetrate through a potential energy barrier that is higher in energy than the particle's kinetic energy, that is, an effect of a purely quantum nature.